Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A fine-needle aspiration (FNA) may also be done.
 A local anesthetic is given.
 With the help of a CT scan, the lymph nodes are found.
 A needle is put into the lower abdomen and into the lymph node.
 A small sample is taken.

 A pathologist looks at the tissue with a microscope.
-This is a doctor who has special training in examining cells and tissues.
+A pathologist is a health care provider who has special training in examining cells and tissues.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR